rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-Despite many implementation details, the above code says that the' shutdown' method is called if the scope is still open when the `close` method is called.

-As you can see, the scope also has an internal status check to see if it is still open.
-The possible statuses are:
+Despite many implementation details, the above code says that the `shutdown` method is called if the scope is still open when the `close` method is called.
+As you can see, the scope has an internal status, and the possible statuses are:

 ```java
 // Java SDK